-2018 Work Plan
+2019 Work Plan

-The LMRWMO Board plans to conduct the following activities in 2018:
+The LMRWMO Board plans to conduct the following activities in 2019:

-- Implement planned activities for active BWSR Clean Water Fund Grants which include the FY 2016 Thompson Lake Stormwater Improvements, FY2016 Sunfish Lake and Lake Augusta Aluminum Sulfate Treatments, and FY2018 Cherokee Heights Stormwater Management and Ravine Stabilization projects. - Prioritize projects for implementation in FY2018 and 2019 through the Metro Watershed Based-Funding Pilot program and begin implementation once a plan is in place. - Perform a feasibility study on the Dickman Trail outfall to the Mississippi River. - Submit a FY 2020-2021 Biennial Budget Request for projects identified for implementation. - Organize a storm drain stenciling program with educational toolkits for use by WMO residents. - Continue to work with the Ramsey Conservation District, City of Saint Paul, and BWSR staff on development and construction of the Lilydale Park Brickyard Area North Knob stabilization project. - Continue to collaborate with member cities to identify opportunities to partner and cost share to complete water quality and quantity improvement projects. - Continue to prioritize implementation projects and programs, apply for grants, and assist member cities in obtaining grants through use of grant tracking program. - Continue to maintain and update the LMRWMO website with information relevant to the public. - Continue to provide educational workshops and grants to LMRWMO residents through participation in the Landscaping for Clean Water education program and evaluate new educational opportunities as they arise. - Continue cost sharing the installation of residential raingardens and other stormwater management projects through the Landscaping for Clean Water program. - Continue to monitor lakes through the Met Council Citizen Assisted Monitoring Program (CAMP), including Pickerel Lake, Lake Augusta, Sunfish Lake, Thompson Lake, and Seidls Lake. - Review local water management plans as they are submitted for conformance with the LMRWMO Watershed Management Plan.
+- Review and prioritize the education based items identified in the LMRWMO Watershed Management Plan and create a three-year education plan for implementation. - Continue to work with the Ramsey Conservation District, City of Saint Paul, and BWSR staff on development and construction of the Lilydale Park Brickyard Area North Knob stabilization project. - Finalize implementation of the FY-2016 Sunfish Lake and Lake Augusta aluminum sulfate treatment grant. - Continue implementation of the FY-2016 Thompson Lake stormwater improvements grant, including finalizing construction, a park re-opening event, and a watershed resident rainbarrel program. - Continue implementation of the FY-2018 Cherokee Heights stormwater improvements and ravine stabilization grant including finalizing construction and a watershed resident rainbarrel program. - Implement a watershed-wide storm drain stenciling program with educational toolkits for use by WMO residents. - Sponsor two participants in the Master Water Steward program and assist them in implementing their capstone projects. - Continue to collaborate with member cities to identify opportunities to partner and cost share to complete water quality and quantity improvement projects. - Continue to prioritize implementation projects and programs, apply for grants, and assist member cities in obtaining grants through use of grant tracking program. - Continue to maintain and update the LMRWMO website with information relevant to the public. - Continue to provide educational workshops and grants to LMRWMO residents through participation in the Landscaping for Clean Water education program and evaluate new educational opportunities as they arise. - Continue cost sharing the installation of residential raingardens and other stormwater management projects through the Dakota County SWCD's Landscaping for Clean Water program. - Continue to monitor lakes through the Met Council Citizen Assisted Monitoring Program (CAMP), including Pickerel Lake, Lake Augusta, Sunfish Lake, Thompson Lake, and Seidls Lake.